Corey Bailey

 audio tape to possibly determine if you should proceed.
 There are several

-approaches, using a number of products and chemicals currently in use to
+approaches, using a number of products and chemicals currently in use to lubricate

-records and tapes along with information on how to use them.
+tapes along with information on how to use them.

 I often have to use more lubricant on problem tapes than recommended by LAST